catherineisonline/pizza-time-with-react/README.md

 ### User Story

 As a user, I want to be able to add items to cart even if I am not logged in/registered.
 When navigating to the menu page, I want to see menu items that have pictures, name, ingredients, pricing.
 I want to be able to sort the menu by categories, as well as be able to find something specific by writing it in the search bar.
 I want to be able to add items to cart, indicate the amount or delete the items from the cart.
-In cart sections, I want to be able to see how much I have to pay total and have the possibility to navigate to payments.
+In the cart section, I want to be able to see how much I have to pay total and have the possibility to navigate to payments.
 Before paying, I want to add a special request to my order, like, "no spicy, please".

-### To-do
+### To-Do

 #### Landing Page